-23. What period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?

-As mentioned above the claimants have eight (8) days to file the substantive lawsuit after the arrest is granted and served on the ship.
+As mentioned above the claimants have eight days to file the substantive suit after the arrest is granted.